nparsley/repository-2/README.md

 <img src='nomsterhome.PNG'>

-* Nomster - Landing page will show the list of places that have been added by users.
+* Landing page will show the list of places that have been added by users.
 * Each listed place will include the name, address, and description of the place added by the user.
 * The most recent (if any) comment will be shown under the place.